Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ## Framework for Managing Technical Debt

 Technical debt management boils down to one point.
 You have to pay it back.
 It will not go away.
 Factor it into daily work.
-If it's low, use the time to pay it forward (invest) rather than focus on the next new shiny thing.
+If it's low, use the time to pay it forward (invest) rather than focus on the next shiny new thing.

 > The author would recommend giving it up to a 25% share of the work budget to team led 'improvement', which includes tech debt.
 It may be that this flexes up and down a bit, but 20-25% in the long term will keep your software improving.

 The goal is not to remove tech debt entirely but to keep it at a workable level.

-Companies need to identify and track tech debt, to ensure it can be managed to the best advantage.
+Companies need to identify and track tech debt to ensure it can be managed to the best advantage.

 Tech debt should be dealt with strategically.
 These principles, based on work from McKinsey, may help:

 1. Start with a shared definition of tech debt.
 Executive and senior management need to have the same understanding of what constitutes tech debt; Process, people and technology, which need upgrading.
 2. Treat tech debt as 'waste in the P&L' of the business.
 Leaders should acknowledge the capital and opportunity cost of this and have access to information and metrics to track it.
-3. Make sure the total cost of the application, its development, cost to serve and debt is tracked.
+3. Make sure the total cost of the application, its development, cost to serve, and debt are tracked.
 It should cover 100% of the resources necessary.
 If that changes how you account, then change how you account.
 (See 'process debt' above)
-4. Have an agreed process, which *doesn't penalise* teams or people for addressing tech debt.
-Make sure that incentives encourage the right behaviour and that addressing tech debt is treated as a positive.
-Don't blame people for it either, someone made that decision with a good intention.
+4. Have an agreed process which doesn't penalise teams or people for addressing tech debt.
+Ensure that incentives encourage the correct behaviour and that managing tech debt is treated positively.
+Don't blame people for it either; someone made that decision with good intentions.
-5. Have teams Create items in the product backlog with value, cost, etc. attached.
-Prioritise a percentage of them in every sprint, to make sure the value is understood and visible.
+5. Have teams Create items in the product backlog with value, cost, etc., attached.
+Prioritise a percentage of them in every sprint to make sure tech debt is understood and visible.
 Treat them as features, just like others and value them.
-They weren't written up for the fun of it...
+They weren't written up for the fun of it.
-6. Don't paralyze or immobilise a business to pay tech debt.
+6. Don't paralyse or immobilise a business to pay tech debt.
 It rarely works and isn't sustainable.
-It encourages people to think someone will just stop everything to fix things.
-Instead, set down time and resources in daily work to address debt consistently, either proactively or reactively, depending on the team and the workload.
+It encourages people to think someone will stop everything to fix things.
+Instead, set down time and resources in daily work to address debt consistently, proactively or reactively, depending on the team and the workload.
 7. When all else fails, if a product or value stream is 'bankrupt' and can't service its debts (i.e. its 'interest' is >50% or so), then explore the option to replace the whole stack.
-It's drastic, but it may be a lower-risk option and save the product/service.
+It's drastic but could be a lower-risk option and save the product/service.

 ### Identifying Technical Debt

 Sticking to a financial analogy, you can think of tech debt as having two components, just like any other debt:

 * The principal.
-This is the total work required to bring the stack, including processes and people, up to date.
+This is the real work required to bring the stack, including processes and people, up to date.
-* The interest. is the complexity tax which every single project pays right now.
-The spike work to understand how to make a change, or use a commodity technology.
+The interest. is the complexity tax every single project pays.
+The spike works to understand how to change or use a commodity technology.
 The debug work to figure out how version x.x varies from x.y.
-This is the interest and it's paid in productivity.
+This is the interest, and it's paid in productivity.
 McKinsey also says that most organisations are paying way more than 10% interest on this debt, as it causes a significant drag on their projects and resources.

 ![Tech Debt Principle and Interest](https://www.mckinsey.com/~/media/mckinsey/business%20functions/mckinsey%20digital/our%20insights/tech%20debt%20reclaiming%20tech%20equity/svg-tech-debt-exhibit-2.svgz?cq=50&cpy=Center)